veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

     print("There was an error during blob reading.
 Details: {0}".format(e))
 ```

-Complete sample is as below:
+The complete code sample is below:

 ```python
 from azure.storage.blob import BlockBlobService